-Absences or truancy may result in retention when a student fails to successfully complete the prescribed curriculum.
-Students shall not be promoted based upon age or any social reasons not related to academic performance.

-- 5. Pre-Planned Absence - A pre-planned absence is defined as notification by a parent or guardian to the school prior to a student absence.
-Parents/guardians are discouraged from taking students out of school for vacation or for non-school sponsored events.
-The school laws of the state of Illinois require regular school attendance.
-There is no real substitute for actual classroom attendance.
-It is the student's responsibility to make up all homework and class assignments that are missed because of this type of absence.
-Pre-planned absences during state standardized testing will be unexcused.
+- 4. Mental Health Excused Absence Absence for cause by illness including the mental or behavioral health of the student for up to 5 days for which the student need not provide a medical note.
+The student shall be given the opportunity to make up any school work missed during the mental or behavioral health absence and, after the second mental health day used, may be referred to the appropriate school support personnel. - 5.
+Unexcused Absence or Unexcused Tardy Being absent and/or tardy to school without valid cause includes, but is not limited to: vacations, unnecessary parent/guardian sign outs, class cutting/skip days, working, missed bus, oversleeping, car trouble, personal appointments, needs at home (childcare babysitting, waiting for repairs, service, etc.), and/or other avoidable absences.
+Staff and administration shall work together with students and their families to ensure students successfully complete prescribed curriculum, and are not solely promoted to the next grade level based upon age or any social reasons not related to academic performance. - 6.
+Pre-Planned Absence Pre-planned absence occurs when parent/guardian notification is given to the school prior to a student absence.
+This type of absence is unexcused without a valid cause as defined in Illinois School Code.
+Parents/Guardians are discouraged from taking students out of school for vacation or non-school events as there is no real substitute for actual classroom participation and attendance.
+The State of Illinois requires regular school attendance, and students are responsible for making up missed work, tests and assignments.
 The following procedure must be followed in order for the absence to be acknowledged: - a.
-Parent/guardian must call the attendance office to report the absence well in advance. - b.
-Prearranged student absence form must be completed and returned to the dean's office (high school) or main office (junior high and elementary schools). - c.
-The form must be signed by the student's teachers and parent/guardian. - d.
-The form must be returned to the attendance office two (2) days prior to the absence. - e.
-For college visits, a note from a college official on letterhead is also required. - f.
-Absences longer than 15 days may result in student withdrawal and re-enrollment upon return. - B. Calling in an Absence- Each day a student is absent from school a parent or legal guardian must call or appropriately notify their student's school attendance office before 10:00 a.m.
-If a call or approved notification is not received, the absence may be unexcused.
+Parent/Guardian calls the attendance office to report the absence in advance (see "d" below) - b.
+Prearranged student absence form is completed and returned to the school as requested by administration - c.
+If required, the form must be signed by the student's teachers and a parent/guardian. - d.
+Form must be returned to the attendance office two (2) days prior to the absence.

+B. Calling in a School Absence -

+- 1. Each day a student is absent, a parent/guardian must notify their student's school attendance office before 10:00 a.m. - If approved notification is not received by the school's attendance office, the absence may be unexcused. - 3.
 When reporting an absence, please provide the reason for the absence, and symptoms if the student is ill.
-Written notes are not accepted.
-To contact your student's school attendance office, review directory information located at the beginning of this document or online school information at www.sd308.org.
+Written notes are not accepted. - 4.
+To contact your student's school attendance office, please visit www.sd308.org.

-C. Attendance Violations
+C. Attendance Violations -